-Proposition 3.12.
+Proposition 3.17.
 Let A be a partial assignment to variables in V_0 as defined at the beginning of this subsection.
 For any partial assignment to the (3,1) and (2,2) variables, we can assume that the assignment to the (4,0) variables that minimizes the weight of violated constraints either assigns the (4,0) variables according to majority, or assigns the (4,0) variables according to the negation of majority.

 Proof.
-Fix an assignment to all variables of type (3,1) or (2,2).
+Fix an assignment to all variables of type (3,1) and (2,2).

 We start by analyzing the majority assignment to the (4,0) variables.
-Observe that the (7,0,0) functions under the majority assignment will still have 7 good paths through them under this assignment.
-The (6,0,1) functions will have at least 2 good paths going through them, and the (1,0,6) function will still have at least 1 good path going through them.
+Under this assignment, the (7,0,0) functions only have (4,0) neighbors and thus have 7 good paths through them.
+The (6,0,1) functions have 2 neighbors of type (4,0) and thus have at least 2 good paths through each of them, and the (1,0,6) functions have at least 1 good path going through each of them.